Yolŋu: Twentieth century

 Thomson lived with the Yolŋu for several years (1935–1937) and made some photographic and written records of their way of life at that time.
 These have become important historical documents for both Yolŋu and European Australians.

 In 1935 a Methodist mission opened at Yirrkala.

 In 1941, during World War II, Thomson persuaded the Australian Army to establish a Special Reconnaissance Unit (NTSRU) of Yolŋu men to help repel Japanese raids on Australia's northern coastline (classified as top secret at the time).
 Yolŋu made contact with Australian and US servicemen, although Thomson was keen to prevent this.
 Thomson relates how the soldiers would often try to obtain Yolŋu spears as mementos.
 These spears were vital to Yolŋu livelihood, and took several days to make and forge.

-More recently, Yolngu have seen the imposition of large mines on their tribal lands at Nhulunbuy.
+More recently, Yolŋu have seen the imposition of large mines on their tribal lands at Nhulunbuy.